CLNEulalia/Express-Intro/readme.md

 Start your server back up using `nodemon index.js`, and refresh your page to see it render.

+## You Do: 99 Bottles of Beer

+In the time remaining, work through building out an app for the song 99 Bottles of Beer.

+The instructions for this exercise can be found [here](https://git.generalassemb.ly/seir-826/99_bottles_express).

 ## Introducing Middleware

 The third major feature that Express provides is Middleware.